VIRTUAL CLASS ONLY (Mondays at 2:00)

 In this class, we will take a deep dive back.
 We will read, study, and write about works from Antiquity and the Middle Ages.
-The first semester we will cover: The Epic of Gilgamesh, Till We Have Faces by C.S.
-Lewis, and Quo Vadis by Henry Sienkiewicz.
 The second semester will be filled with Shakespeare.
 We will cover Julius Caesar, Henry V, A Comedy of Errors, and some sonnet selections.
 Vocabulary will also be a component of this class.
+New students accepted.

 Class Fee: $150